 - Full written quote and explanation of the wildlife control program.
 Warranty provided in writing.

 - Education and explanation of the service proposal offered.

-- Set up of traps or exclusion devices if time is applicable.
+- Set up traps or exclusion devices if time is applicable.
 Evict the wildlife if possible.

 How Much Does it Cost for a Wildlife Inspection?

-For new inspections within our service area we come out for free.
+For new inspections within our service area, we come out for free.
 For some services such as animal removal from your home, you could expect to pay $100-$200 depending on the day.
 If you have already paid a service fee to another company, we offer free competitive bids to get rid of the bats and other critters.
 You must have the estimate so we know you have already paid a service fee.
 You don't need to pay several inspection fees to get the right quote.
 Our estimates are very competitive with most companies and often less expensive.
-To get a an inspection quote click the free inspection quote button.
+To get an inspection quote click the free inspection quote button.

 We service over 14 counties in Michigan for wildlife inspections.
 See our service area to see if we are in your area.
 Looking for a professional wildlife control expert specializing in the wildlife inspection process, but not sure who to hire?
 Click here for information on hiring a wildlife control expert.